rolemadelen/minimalist-blog/src/blog/en/aa.md

 ### Dynamic Stack - Linked List

-To implement a dynamic stack in JavaScript, we can actually just use an array[^a], because it is implemented using a hash map.
-However, in this case, I'll use a linked list[^b] instead to create a dynamic stack.
+To implement a dynamic stack in JavaScript, we have the option to use an array[^a], which is implemented using a hash map.
+However, for this particular case, I will opt for a linked list[^b] to create the dynamic stack.

 ```ts
 import { ListNode, LinkedListNode } from '../linked-list/LinkedList';